Leonid-Erlygin/Game/README.md

 $ cmake --version
 if you do not have right one, just run install_cmake.sh(DO NOT RUN IF YOU DONT WANT TO REINSTALL CMake) script

-Now to install Box2d library just run build_project.sh script
+Now to install Box2d library just run build_box2d.sh script

 3) To build the project run build_project.sh